elamirch/inkifier/README.md

 # inkifier
-Inkify your photos easily just like this...
+Inkify your photos easily just like this ⬇️

 ## Input:
 <img src="examples/damavand.jpg" alt="A photo of Damavand"></br>